AlmostIntelligent/Hydra/Readme.md

 ----------------------------------------------

 Since we're using Java, everything is an object.

-Every function returns an object.
+The arguments passed to a (possibly remote) called function are objects, the result of that call is an object.
+Therefore a serialisation algoritm is needed to pass those objects around.
+How this algorithm works is yet to be specified.

 ### In the beginning, their is *Invoke*

 Starting a process on a head is called invoking.
-The only argument is an storage object that contains all needed parameters.

 This is comparable to a function call on a remote machine.

+The invokation of a process creates an process-identifing object.
+From now one every head can access this process from all over the network using this unique identifier.

 ### Quis custodiet ipsos custodes: *Watch / Link*

 It is often necessary that some process are watched by others.

-Either a process should be stopped when the "parent" stops, or a process should be restarted by its parent if it stops.
+A process can either be watched by another, meaning if the watch processes terminates unplanned, the watching process will restart it.

+If a process is linked to another, it will automatically terminate itself, if the parent process is terminated.

 ### Interprocess communication: *Send / Receive*

 To fulfill their destiny the processes need to exchange data.
 This is done by the send and receive procedures.
-To transfer any kind of data (processing data, Exceptions, status information, payload), everything is packed into objects.
+To transfer any kind of data (processing data, Exceptions, status information, payload) everything is packed into objects.

 ### Are you still there?: *Status*